-The term “dynamic” is used quite a bit with audio gear including headphones, microphones and speakers.
-In musical terms, “dynamics” refer to the range of intensity/loudness of a performance.
-When it comes to headphones, the dynamic range should be considered but the term “dynamic” typically means something different.
+The term “dynamic” is used quite a bit with audio gear, including headphones, microphones and speakers.
+In musical terms, “dynamics” refers to the range of intensity/loudness of a performance.
+The dynamic range should be considered when it comes to headphones, but the term “dynamic” typically means something different.

 That's the simple definition and the defining characteristic of dynamic headphones.
 In this article, we'll get into greater detail about dynamic headphones and how they function.

 Related article: What Is A Dynamic Microphone?
 (Detailed Definition + Examples)

 When it comes to musical performance and playback, dynamics refer to the differences between quiet and loud passages.
 For example, the difference between the loudest and quieter part of a live performance or recorded audio is known as the dynamic range.

 However, when it comes to audio transducer devices (headphones, speakers, microphones), the term dynamic refers to the method in which the device converts audio to sound or vice versa.
 Dynamic transducers work on principles of electromagnetism.